Fox's Book of Martyrs

 while they ravished their wives and daughters before their eyes.
 Multitudes

-they imprisoned in the most noisome dungeons, where they practised
+they imprisoned in the most noisome dungeons, where they practised all sorts of

-they shut up in monasteries.
+up in monasteries.

 Such